AdobeDocs/experience-manager-65.en/help/sites-developing/model-data.md

 /content/myblog/comments/iphone_shipping/i_like_it_too/i_hate_it
 ```

-I think one of the things that become apparent is that we all understand the structure of the content based on the example without any further explanations.
+I think one of the things that becomes apparent is that the structure of the content is understood based on the example without any further explanations.

 What may be unexpected initially is why I wouldn't store the "comments" with the "post", which is due to access control which I would like to be applied in a reasonably hierarchical way.